danaikorre/dsmanufacturing.github.io/index.md

 If you are unsure whether you meet these criteria please send your CV to [bayes-training@ed.ac.uk](bayes-training@ed.ac.uk).

 ## Financial Support
-Contact [bayes-training@ed.ac.uk](bayes-training@ed.ac.uk) for information on funding options and fee waivers.
+Browse [eligibility requirements for funding](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/eligibility-funding), or contact [bayes-training@ed.ac.uk](bayes-training@ed.ac.uk) for more detail for further information on funding options and fee waivers.

 ## English Language Requirements
 You must demonstrate English language competency at a level that will enable you to succeed in your studies, regardless of your nationality or country of residence.